 It may be awhile before dominant Western culture comes over to this blend of science and spirit thinking.
 But when it does, it will be in good and ancient company.

-To this day, there are peoples and cultures that embody this… some of whose origination myths never had them leave the Garden of Eden.*
+To this day, there are peoples and cultures that still embody this blend… some of whose origination myths never had them leave the Garden of Eden.*

-Thank goodness they are still here!
+Thank goodness for them!
 We need folks holding the knowing and doing and dreaming of Eden, and the cooperation and co-creativity with nature that it represents.

-Whether rooted in deep lineages or not, it is important that someone, some people, some culture does – until the rest of humanity can exit its denial and re-enter the Garden.
+Whether rooted in deep lineages or not, it is important that someone, some people, some cultures do – until the rest of humanity can exit its denial and re-enter the Garden.

 I know, I know.